sithmel/diogenes/README.md

     return returnHTML(err);
   });
 ```
-This second version is not only more concise but is also much more efficient as it executes some operations in parallel.
-Also automatic propagation of errors is a very cool feature!
+This second version is not only more concise but is also much more efficient as it executes two functions in parallel (decodeURL and retrieveTemplate).
+Also automatic propagation of errors allows to be much more coincise!
 But still is not perfect: handling the passage of values can be clumsy, swallowing exception when you forgot the "catch" can be dangerous, mixing promises and callback annoying ...
 But there is a worst issue, you are designing how these components interact between them, in an imperative way.
 Wouldn't it better if the system could figure out the execution order ?
 Even better working flawlessly with promises, synchronous functions and callbacks ?